-Replication papers will be held to the same scientific standards as other technical papers.
+Replications paper will be held to the same scientific standards as other technical papers.
 They should use currently accepted methodologies and technologies.
-Authors should not reuse outdated methods/ technologies simply because they were used in the original paper.
-Replications may follow the same protocol as the original study, may vary one key variable to see whether the result is extensible (e.g., re-running a study with a sample from a different population), or may have the same goal but different design (e.g., conducting a field study instead of a selfreporting survey; using a different measurement instrument to measure a variable).
+Authors should not reuse outdated methods/technologies simply because they were used in the original paper.
+Replications may follow the same protocol as the original study, or may vary one or more key variables to see whether the result is extensible (e.g., re-running a study with a sample from a different population).

-Anonymization: Reviewing is double blind.
-No names or affiliations should appear on the title page or in the body of the paper, acknowl-edgements should be blinded, and papers should avoid revealing the authors' identities in the text.
-Any references to the authors' own work should be made in the third person, as if it was work by someone else.
+Anonymization: Reviewing is double-blind.
+No names or affiliations should appear on the title page or in the body of the paper, acknowledgments should be blinded, and papers should avoid revealing the authors' identities in the text.
+Any references to the authors' own work should be made in the third person as if it was work by someone else.
 Appendices and figures should also be blinded (e.g., do not leave logos or contact info on study materials, and remove de-anonymizing URLs from screenshots).
+Please ensure all author names, affiliations, locations, URLs, etc. have been removed; even minor mistakes may result in rejection without review.
+Contact the program chairs at soups20chairs@usenix.org if you have any questions about how to anonymize your submission.

-Overlap with previous papers: Submitted papers must not significantly overlap papers that have been published or that are simultaneously submitted to a peer-reviewed venue or publication.
-Any overlap between your submitted paper and other work either under submission or previously published must be documented in an explanatory note and sent to the chairs.
+Overlap with Previous Papers: Submitted papers must not significantly overlap with papers that have been published or that are simultaneously submitted to a peer-reviewed, archival venue or publication.
+Any overlap between your submitted paper and other work either under submission, previously published, or submitted elsewhere before the SOUPS notification deadline must be documented in an explanatory note sent to the chairs.
 State precisely how the two works differ in their goals, share experiments or data sources, and offer unique contributions.
 If the other work is under submission elsewhere, the program committee may ask to review that work to evaluate the overlap.
 Please note that program committees frequently share information about papers under review and reviewers usually work on multiple conferences simultaneously.
-Technical reports are exempt from this rule, e.g., arXiv reports.
-If in doubt, please contact the program chairs at soups18submissions@ usenix.org for advice.
+Technical reports, e.g., arXiv reports, are exempt from this rule.
+If in doubt, please contact the program chairs at soups20chairs@ usenix.org for advice.

 Self-plagiarism includes verbatim or near-verbatim use of one's own published work without citing the original source, and is generally not acceptable.
 In some cases, it may be acceptable to include a brief portion of selected content from the introduction, background, related work, or methods of a closely related paper.
 In these cases, the original paper must be explicitly referenced and the overlap should be clear to the reader.
-The reused content must not be part of the main contributions of the paper and, where possible, re-writing the text is prefered.
+The reused content must not be part of the main contributions of the paper and, where possible, rewriting the text is preferred.
 Papers with significant text reuse may be rejected because of too much overlap.
-If in doubt, please contact the program chairs at soups18submissions@usenix.org for advice.
+If in doubt, please contact the program chairs at soups20chairs@usenix.org for advice.
 Appendices: Authors may attach to their paper supplementary appendices containing study materials (e.g., survey instruments, interview guides, etc.) that would not otherwise fit within the body of the paper.
-These appendices may be included to assist reviewers with questions that fall outside the stated contribution of your paper, on which your work is to be evaluated.
-Reviewers are not required to read any appendices, so your paper should be self contained without them.
+These appendices may be included to assist reviewers with questions that fall outside the stated contribution of your paper on which your work is to be evaluated.
+Reviewers are not required to read any appendices, so your paper should be self-contained without them.
+(We note that in recent years, the inclusion of study materials as appendices has become very common, and reviewers often find it very useful.)
 Accepted papers will be published online with their supplementary appendices included.